RonasIT/laravel-helpers/documentation/services.md

 ## EntityService

 The base class for service classes related to database entities.
-It allows to use pseudo inheritance between the service class and related repository class;
+It allows to use pseudo inheritance between the service class and related repository class.

 ### setRepository($repository)